EnterpriseDB/tpa/docs/src/efm.md

      reconfigure.sync.primary: true
 ```

-If you make changes to values under `efm_conf_settings`, TPAexec will always
+If you make changes to values under `efm_conf_settings`, TPA will always
 restart EFM to activate the changes.

 ### EFM witness

-TPAexec will install and configure EFM as witness on instances whose `role`
+TPA will install and configure EFM as witness on instances whose `role`
 contains `efm-witness`.

 ### Repmgr

-EFM works as a failover manager and therefore TPAexec will still install
+EFM works as a failover manager and therefore TPA will still install
 repmgr for setting up postgresql replicas. `repmgrd` i.e. repmgr's daemon
 remains disabled in this case and repmgr's only job is to provided replication
 setup functionality.